Shadow-Master07/morse_code/README.md

 - as for the morse code to character creation it is easy
   - traverse the morse code and move to the appropriate character direction, morse->dash or morse->dot and at the final postion, print the character
 - Add parameter passing options for make this a tool for linux specifically

+TODO:
+- New task is to create a DSA.c file to separate all the Data Structures into one big mess
+- Import this big mess to all the other places